Crestmead

 Employment performance in Crestmead has been below expectations when compared to most other areas nationally

 Crestmead's workforce is balanced across white and blue-collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 6.9% and estimated employment growth of 4.6% over the past year as of September 2025.
+Manufacturing and industrial sectors are prominent.
+The unemployment rate was 6.9% in September 2025, with an estimated employment growth of 4.6% over the past year.

-Conversely, professional & technical services have limited representation at 2.4% compared to the regional average of 8.9%.
-Many Crestmead residents commute elsewhere for work, as indicated by Census data on working population versus local population.
-Between September 2024 and September 2025, employment levels increased by 4.6%, while labour force grew by 2.2%, resulting in a 2.1 percentage point drop in unemployment rate.
-In comparison, Greater Brisbane recorded employment growth of 3.8% and a 0.5 percentage point decrease in unemployment during the same period.
-State-wide, Queensland's employment contracted by 0.01% between November 2024 and November 2025, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Looking ahead, Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Crestmead's current employment mix suggests local employment could grow by 5.7% in five years and 12.3% in ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+The area has a high specialization in manufacturing, with an employment share twice the regional level.
+Professional & technical services have limited presence, at 2.4% compared to the regional 8.9%.
+Many residents commute elsewhere for work, as indicated by the count of Census working population to local population.
+Between September 2024 and September 2025, employment levels increased by 4.6%, and labour force grew by 2.2%, reducing the unemployment rate by 2.1 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8% and a reduction in unemployment by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Crestmead's employment mix suggests local employment should increase by 5.7% over five years and 12.3% over ten years.

 Frequently Asked Questions - Employment